ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## using statement

-using keyword can introduce base class's member into derived class.
+`using` keyword can introduce base class member into derived class.
-For example expose base class's protected member to public in drived class.     `using base::member` if member is name of overloaded function in base class, then all functions with the same name will be introduced into derived class.
-The point is very important.
+For example expose base class protected member to public in drived class.`using base::member` if member is name of overloaded function in base class, then all functions with the same name will be introduced into derived class.
+This is very important.
 In such case, if derived class already have a member with same name, parameter list and qualifier then derived class member will hide or override the newly introduced ones, but they  are not conflict with each other.
 [The web link](http://en.cppreference.com/w/cpp/language/using_declaration)
-gives the detailed info.
+gives the detailed info and a good example.

 ## vtbl & vptr
 Where is vtable stored?
 Is this compiler dependent?
 Is vptr always offset 0 in an object memory layout?
 How about multiple inheritance?

+Is vtbl class specified?
+Derived class and base class have their own vtbl even no function override occur?

 ## type casting